 - You can re-mortgage to raise finance

-- You will need to provide a deposit of between 20% and 30% of the value of the property in advance
+- You will need to provide a deposit of between 20 per cent and 30 per cent of the value of the property in advance

 - You will have to finance the upkeep and maintenance of the property

 - If the property loses value, it will impact on your business capital